Allocation Assist

 Category 1 continuing medical education activities are externally verified by the local licensing authority, or other CPD accredited body recognised by the licensing authority.

-These may include conferences, workshops, symposia, meetings, seminars, and accredited educational programs, whether in-person or online.
-Participation in programs organised by accredited institutions abroad may be recognised as category 1, if the provider is recognised by the relevant licensing authority.
+Participation in programs organised by accredited institutions abroad may be recognised as category 1 if the provider is recognised by the relevant licensing authority.
 All accredited CME activities would have a credit value assigned to them, indicated clearly in the certificate of attendance.

 How can I find accredited CME courses and activities?

-accredited, as long as they comply with ethical guidelines on gifts to physicians from industry i.e. they are not promotional.
+CME activities sponsored by pharmaceutical or medical device companies may be accredited, as long as they comply with ethical guidelines on gifts to physicians from the industry, i.e. they are not promotional.

-If you are licensed by the DHA in Dubai, you can access a free CME Online platform with courses accredited and recognised by DHA.
-This includes free access to BMJ learning, UpToDate, and ClinicalKey for Physicians.
-This portal is accessed through the Rashid Medical Electronic Library, which is also home to more than 18 million articles, over 16,000 medical magazines, and over 220,000 books. https://library.dha.gov.ae/
+If you are licensed by the DHA in Dubai, you can access a free CME Online platform with courses accredited and recognized by DHA.
+This also includes free access to BMJ learning, UpToDate, and ClinicalKey for Physicians.

 What else may count as accredited category 1 CME?

-If you present at professional conferences, or publish a research paper in a peer reviewed journal listed in the MEDLINE Bibliographic Database, you may be able to claim extra CME credits.
 Similarly, having a textbook or chapter published by a professional body may qualify for CME credit points.
-The publication should not be older than 2 years at the time claiming for credit points.
+The publication should not be older than 2 years at the time it claims credit points.
 Check with your licensing authority in these cases.

-(Certifications, Master or PhD degree, etc.), this may entitle you to CME exemption for the period of study.
+If you are completing a recognized higher education program in your related field (Certifications, Master’s or PhD degree, etc.), this may entitle you to CME exemption for the period of study.

 What counts as Category 2 CME?

-Category 2 CME includes continuing medical education activities that have not achieved accreditation for Category 1 but comply with the recognised definition of CME.
+Category 2 CME includes continuing medical education activities that have not achieved accreditation for Category 1 but comply with the recognized definition of CME.

 They should be a worthwhile learning experience, directly related to your practice.
-Conferences, courses and workshops for which the relevant accreditation is not obtainable may be logged as

-category 2.
-This category may also include consultations with colleagues and medical experts, internal teaching, journal clubs, reading and self-study relevant to medical speciality.
-You should keep a log of all category 2 activities throughout the year.
+Conferences, courses, and workshops for which the relevant accreditation is not obtainable may be logged as category 2.
+This category may also include consultations with colleagues and medical experts, internal teaching, journal clubs, reading, and self-study relevant to medical specialty.
+You should keep a log of all Category 2 activities throughout the year.

 References: